Why See a Board-Certified Allergist?

 Maybe you are tired of that runny nose that seems to come on like clockwork every spring.
 Perhaps you wonder why you wake up at night coughing.
 Or you wonder why you get a rash every time you eat shrimp.
 Maybe you are sick and tired of getting sick all of the time.

 While your primary care physician is a great place to start, sometimes seeing a physician who specializes in the fields of allergy, asthma, and deficiencies of the immune system can provide more in depth insight into why you feel like you do.
+Our team is the only group of board certified allergists in Northwest Arkansas, proud to serve patients from all over the Ozarks.

 But why choose a board certified allergist, you might ask?
 Many types of physicians manage allergies.
 Some even claim to be “allergists”.
 Why should you take the time to find an expert?